ayushbhardwaj10/PrivateEnergyPartners/README.md

 9. Protecting the routes : Users cannot enter Home page (ie. /home) without first logging it.
 If they try, they will automatically be re-routed to the login page.
 10. Responsive UI development : Using tailwind CSS.
 11. Logout : When user click logout, clear the Redux store and navigate to login page.
+12. JWT (JSON Web Tokens) based authentications.
+When user logs in they get a temporary access token valid for 15 minutes and a refresh tokens valid for 2 days.
+When the access token expires, the refresh token is used to generate a new access token again automatically and user doesn't have to interfere.

 ##############################
 MySQL Database